movsim/movsim/core/README.md

 Installation
 ------------

-For installation see the readme file: [README.md](https://github.com/movsim/movsim/blob/master/README.md).
+For installation see the [README.md](https://github.com/movsim/movsim/blob/master/README.md) in the main MovSim directory.

 Usage
 -----

-To build MovSim, type `mvn install` from the main MovSim directory.
+To build the MovSim core, type `mvn install` from the MovSim core directory.

-MovSim can be run directly from the command-line.
+MovSim core can be run directly from the command-line.
 To see the MovSim options, type:

     java -jar target/movsim-1.2-jar-with-dependencies.jar -h